Try This Cajun Dinner Menu to Spice Up Your Holiday

 Entree: Shrimp and Sausage Boil

 No Cajun Christmas (or meal for that matter) would be complete without seafood and sausage.
 This classic boil recipe is made traditionally in one pot.
-We recommend a sprawling platter, so guests at any end of the table can easily get their fill.
+We recommend serving it on an oversize platter ($18, CB2), so guests at any end of the table can easily get their fill.

 Get the recipe: Shrimp and Sausage Boil